AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module8/ex3.md

 ![Demo](./images/emptyact.png)

-As a Name for the Action, use `ldapTextSlack` and replace `ldap` with your LDAP.
-In this example, the Action Name is `joconnorTextSlack`.
+As a Name for the Action, use `--demoProfileLdap--TextSlack`.
+In this example, the Action Name is `vangeluwTextSlack`.

 Set Description to: `Send Text to Slack`.